PRONI and records management

 Seeing the need to raise the importance of records management, in consultation with staff from the Northern Ireland government departments, PRONI drew up the Northern Ireland Record Management Standard (NIRMS) in 2002.

-This document gives practical advice on all manner of records management issues pertinent to public record-keeping in Northern Ireland.
+This document gives practical advice on all types of records management issues pertinent to public record-keeping in Northern Ireland.

 Issues covered include: